Seagate/openSeaChest/BUILDING.md

 ## C99 Features Used

-This is a brief list of the known features used from C99 that a compiler should support in order to compie the openSeaChest tools:
+This is a brief list of the known features used from C99 that a compiler should support in order to compile the openSeaChest tools:

 * Declare variables anywhere within scope:

       int myFunc()
       {
-          int delareAtBeg = 0;
+          int declareAtBeg = 0;
           // code
           // more code
           int newVariable = 3;